ajt-k/Fire-ML/README.md

 # Fire-ML
-To see model training, go to Pytorch_model_training.ipynb
+Welcome to my attempts at predicting forest fires!
+To see data collection, processing, and interfacing with GEE, go to Files/Data To see my first FCN in 2d go to Files/ConvSimple

-To see model testing, go to model_test.py.
+To see all other testing, such as FCN_mark2, ConvLSTM, Conv3D, MultiConvLSTM, or others: go to Files/Conv+

-Checkpoint.pth is a dictionary with different state items, trained on MacOS Intel and Pytorch 2.2.2

 Python version: 3.11.9
+Package list for data collection is in Files/Data --> conda env Torch version 2.2.2 for all tests.
+Conv+: trained on AWS remote server
+ConvSimple: trained on home / school computers